Future14473/JARGON/README.md

 - Model based control systems
    - Model your drive systems instead of guessing for more accurate control
 - (Experimental) state-space based control systems
    - Inspired by some people at FRC.
-Basically, lots of math to model and create control systems, but it's worth it.
+Basically, lots of math for lots of profit.
-   - Basic framework providing basic functions and calculations, as well as an (experimental) runner class
  #### Planned features include:
- - Module to integrate FTC SDK
+ - Module to integrate FTC SDK directly
  - Swerve drive support
+ - Tutorial-like documentation
- - Declarative-programming based control system design
+ - Declarative-programming based control system design using kotlin dsl
-    - If you're interested in where this came from, go to the git history and see the "blocks" module that has now been removed

 #### Interested in contributing or giving feedback?
 See the [Contributing guidelines](CONTRIBUTING.md).

 ## JARGON is now open source
-We now wish to share our knowledge with the world, free of charge.
 JARGON will now be accepting feedback, discussion, and contributions.
-Feel free to experiment and test with anything and see the [Contributing guidelines](CONTRIBUTING.md) for more details on how to contribute.
+Feel free to experiment and test with anything and see the [Contributing guidelines](CONTRIBUTING.md).

 ## Other info
 ### Principles of design:
-- Intuitive, as well as advanced.
-Usable both by beginners and advanced users alike.
+- Gentle learning curve -- provide both basic and advanced versions of components.
 - Keep everything well documented.
-- Create with ease of use in mind -- "get to the point"
+- Create with ease of use in mind
 - Extensible and customizable.
 Easy to create your own implementations if you wish.
-- Adherence to good programming principles, like SOLID
+- Adherence to good programming principles
-- Abstraction over performance without neglecting performance (another 10 ns is worth it, but not 3s)
+- Abstraction over performance without neglecting performance

 ### JARGON is inspired by:
 - Pathing system inspired by [ACME robotics's roadrunner](https://github.com/acmerobotics/road-runner).
 - State-space is implemented nearly directly from [calcmogul's state-space-guide](https://github.com/calcmogul/state-space-guide)
-- Pathing and trajectory system adapted from this paper: <http://www2.informatik.uni-freiburg.de/~lau/students/Sprunk2008.pdf>
+- Pathing and trajectories adapted from concepts from this paper: <http://www2.informatik.uni-freiburg.de/~lau/students/Sprunk2008.pdf>